csooriyakumaran/mps-emulator/README.md

 # MPS-EMULATOR

 An emulated MPS-42xx pressure scanner.

-Includes a TCP and UDP server that accepts commands and returns data to connected clients.
+The emulator starts a TCP server on the default port 23 that accepts connections from multiple clients, and handles commands following the MPS format on a client-by-client basis.
+Scan data are generated psuedo-randomly following a normal distrubution with a standard deviation of ###.
+Scan data are transmitted to the requesting client via TCP connection or optionally (depending on the configuration) over a UDP stream.

-## Generating project files (Windows)
+## Generating project files

 1. Clone the repository
 ```console